quabot/quabot.github.io/docs/getting-started.md

 ![Navigating](./img/GettingStarted-Navigation.png)

 1. Using the **QuaBot Dashboard Logo** (outlined in white), you can return to the main QuaBot site by clicking on the part of the logo that just says "QuaBot".
 Clicking on the "Dashboard" text opens the Server Selection page.
 The arrow to the left returns you to the next page (if there is one).
 This is always visible.
-2. Using the **tabs** (outlined in red), you can navigate to the different tabs of the dashboard.
-These are always visible.
-We will go over each of these tabs later.
-When you are on one of these tabs they have a different color to differentiate them.
-(As seen on the "Overview" tab)
+2. Using the **sidebar** (outlined in red), you can select the different modules and pages you want to visit.
+They are divided into seperate tabs and categories, the Overview category are the pages we will explain in this article.
+Below it, the modules are divided into categories and placed in a list.
 3. Clicking on your **Username** in the top right (outlined in green), you can open a dropdown with some additional settings.
 You will see the user you are logged in as, you can select a different theme (Light, Dark, Dark (Light) and Dark (blue)).
 You can directly visit the wiki (in a new tab), and log out of the dashboard.
 An example is shown below.
 This tab is always available, as long as you are logged in.

    ![Navigating Username](./img/GettingStarted-NavigationUsername.png)

-4. Using the **Select Server** bar (outlined in yellow), you can easily see what server you are configuring at this time.
-You can also easily go back to the server selection page.
+4. Using the **Server Name** (outlined in yellow), you can easily see what server you are configuring at this time.
+You can also easily go back to the server selection page by clicking on it.
 This bar is only visible when a server is selected, so not on the Servers page.

 Hopefully this made you understand how to navigate the QuaBot dashboard.
 Next up, we'll take a look at each of the tabs.